statsmodels/statsmodels/scikits/statsmodels/docs/source/developernotes.rst

 Mission Statement
 =================
-Statsmodels is a python package for statistical modeling that is released under the `BSD license <http://www.opensource.org/licenses/bsd-license.php>`_.
+Statsmodels is a python package for statistical modelling that is released under the `BSD license <http://www.opensource.org/licenses/bsd-license.php>`_.

 Design